devchallenges-io/curriculum/4-frontend-libraries/1-react.js/5-state-management.md

 }
 ```

-> **State Management Best Practices**:
+> **Benefits of Normalized State**:
 >
-> - Lift state up when multiple components need the same data
-> - Keep state as close as possible to where it's used
-> - Normalize complex state structures
-> - Consider using state management libraries like [Redux](https://redux.js.org/) or [Zustand](https://github.com/pmndrs/zustand) for complex applications
+> - Efficient updates: Updating a specific user requires changing only one object in the `byId` dictionary
+> - Prevents duplication: Each entity exists in only one place, eliminating inconsistencies
+> - Faster lookups: O(1) access time when retrieving users by ID
+> - Easier relationship management: References between entities can be maintained through IDs
+> - Scales well: Performs efficiently even with large datasets
+> - Mirrors database structure: Aligns with how data is typically stored in backends

 ## Conclusion